 Pros of an offset mortgage

-Offsetting even a small amount will make a difference to your mortgage
+offsetting even a small amount can make a difference to your mortgage

-You could save more on interest payments than your savings would earn in a regular savings account
+you could save more on interest payments than your savings would earn in a savings account

 Cons of an offset mortgage

-You could generate higher returns by investing your money in the stock market over the long term (although stock market returns are not guaranteed)
+you could get higher returns by investing your money in the stock market over the long term.
+Although stock market returns are not guaranteed

-Offset mortgage rates tend to be higher than the cheapest mortgage deals available.
-These higher rates might only be worth paying if you have a decent amount of savings
+mortgage rates tend to be higher than the cheapest mortgage deals available.
+These might only be worth paying if you have a decent amount of savings

-Not all lenders offer offset mortgages so your choice may be limited
+not all lenders offer offset mortgages so it could limit your choice

-Some offset mortgages come with a lower maximum loan to value requirement, so you may need a larger deposit
+some come with a lower maximum loan to value, so you may need a larger deposit

 How to get the best offset mortgage rates